Published: July 30, 2021

 Software or Computer Viruses

 Software or computer viruses, often disguised as software updates, are programs installed unintentionally or by accident.
 These viruses work by infiltrating your computer’s security systems, modifying programs and code and ultimately taking control of the machine.
 They usually result in stolen and deleted data or remote control of your operations and programs.
+These viruses can be difficult to identify for the average user, making them the perfect target for an attack.

 Distributed Denial of Service Attacks